India's Sterlite to raise 5 bln rupees via bonds - source

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)

-The firm will issue ten-year bonds with a put/call at the end of the fifth year, the source said.
+The Indian metals producer plans to issue 10-year bonds with a put/call option at the end of 5 years, the source said.

-The issue is rated AA+ by Crisil/Fitch and Yes Bank is the sole arranger to the deal, the source added.

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)